yukuku/androidbible/README.md

 ---------------------------

 This app natively uses *.yes* files for the Bible text.
-You can create a *.yes* file easily by creating a plain text file called a *.yet* file and converting it using the Yet2Yes
+You can create a *.yes* file easily by creating a plain text file called a *.yet* file and converting it using the Yet2Yes utility.
+You will need just Java, you don't need Eclipse or Android SDK.
+Here are the instructions: http://goo.gl/QEw0j

 Building
 --------